Designer, Writer and Speaker

 After over a decade and a half as a full-time Senior Lecturer at Belfast School of Art, I’m embarking on an exciting new phase of my career.
 As of 9 July, 2018 I am officially a half-time lecturer.
 As Cara, my wife, puts it: “It’s half the pay, but twice the freedom!”

-I’m putting that freedom to good use: I’m writing a new book that maps the user experience design process from start to finish; I’m working with some really interesting businesses (more on that soon); and I’m developing the work I’d begun on Tiny Books.
+I’m putting that freedom to good use: I’m writing a new book that maps the user experience design process from start to finish; I’m working with a number of fantastic clients – including EA and Adobe – on some very exciting projects; and I’m developing the work I’d begun on Tiny Books.
 In short: I’m keeping busy.

 I’ve always somewhat lazily developed websites in the open, directly on the server.
 I’m well aware that this isn’t the done thing, but I’m set in my ways and it’s how I’ve always worked.
 When everything’s publicly available – even if it’s hidden by obscurity – it keeps you on your toes.